 This course will run for six months.
 Participants will meet for one 8-hour day each month beginning in January and running through June.
 A graduation ceremony will be held in July.
 Classes are on the second Wednesday of the month.
 Attendance at 5 of the 6 sessions is necessary for graduation as well as participation in the class project.

 This year’s sessions will be held on:

 The cost for the program is $100 and a limited number of scholarships are available.
 Applications are now being accepted.
-Please fill out the following application and return it to HCDC by Thursday, December 26, 2019.
+Please fill out this application and return it to HCDC by Wednesday, January 12, 2022.
 The class size is limited to 20 people.
 For more information contact HCDC at 712-644-3081 or via email at firstname.lastname@example.org.